nickjj/runninginproduction.com/tags/payments.md

 layout: "tags"
 tag: "payments"

-title: "Using Various Payment Gateways in Production"
+title: "Websites Using Various Payment Gateways in Production"
 description:
-  Podcast episodes and interviews filtered by the Payments tag.
+  Podcast episodes and interviews where developers talk about using Stripe, PayPal, Braintree, Paddle and others to accept payments.
 ---